-Established in 2010, the Joint LLM in Comparative & European Private International Law is unique.
-It offers tuition on conflicts of jurisdiction and laws in two countries by renowned specialists.
-Graduates are equipped with the knowledge and skills they need to work in the domain of cross border disputes.
-They can specialise in commercial or family law aspects of private international law.
+The LLM in Comparative & European Private International Law offers you tuition on conflicts of jurisdiction and laws in two countries by renowned specialists.
+When you graduate, you will have the knowledge and skills you need to work in the domain of cross border disputes.
+You can specialise in commercial or family law aspects of private international law.

 Who should study this course?

 This course is designed for graduates in Law.
-However, the LLM can be taken both by students who have already studied private international law at undergraduate level as well as by those who are new to the subject, for the latter will be provided with additional instruction.
+However, the LLM can be taken if you have already studied private international law at undergraduate level as well as by those who are new to the subject.
+If you are new to the subject, you will be given additional instruction.

 How you will be taught

+You will be taught through a mix of lectures, seminar discussions and tutorials.
 A core aspect of the programme is the different learning experience to be expected in the French and Scottish components.
-At Toulouse, the focus is mainly on lectures or large group seminars.
-At Dundee, small group teaching (max 20 per class) is favoured.
-Students are given detailed reading lists introducing them to topics and proposing questions to consider during their preparation with a view to promoting critical thinking through interactive class discussions and reliance on the Socratic method.
+You are given detailed reading lists introducing you to topics and proposing questions to consider during you preparation with a view to promoting critical thinking through interactive class discussions and reliance on the Socratic method.